Terry Butcher: Personal life

 Butcher was married in 1980 and has a house in Bawdsey.
 His parents, as well as wife Rita's, still live in Suffolk.
-Of his three sons, Christopher served in the Royal Artillery in Afghanistan.
-Christopher died in October 2017, aged 35.
+Of his three sons, Christopher who achieved the rank of Captain in the Royal Artillery served in both Iraq and in Afghanistan.
+Christopher died in October 2017, aged 35, while suffering from PTSD.
+Butcher is the Patron of Combat2Coffee (appointed in June 2024) a not for profit company, that supports veterans and their families.
 Butcher is a cousin of the Scottish retired footballer Pat Nevin.

-Butcher is a fan of heavy metal band Iron Maiden and is friends with bassist and founding member Steve Harris.
+He is a fan of heavy metal band Iron Maiden and is friends with bassist and founding member Steve Harris.
 He is a supporter of the Conservative Party.